arung-northwestern/pacmof/README.rst

     data = pacmof.get_features_from_cif(path_to_cif)

-- Compute the charges on a CIF file in parallel
+- Compute the charges from a CIF file.
 This is sufficient for most CIF files where the number of atoms are less than 2000.

 .. code-block:: python